Meg White: Mainstream breakthrough (2001–2006)

 White made her film debut appearing with Jack in Jim Jarmusch's 2003 film Coffee and Cigarettes.
-They star in the segment "Jack Shows Meg His Tesla Coil", which expands on Nikola Tesla and White Stripes motifs such as childhood innocence.
-That same year, she began appearing on Late Night with Conan O'Brien as a guest host and performer.
+They star as fictionalized versions of themselves in the segment "Jack Shows Meg His Tesla Coil", which expands on Nikola Tesla and White Stripes motifs such as childhood innocence.
+She described her acting debut as "easier than I thought it was gonna be", and said she became "more confident than I used to be, but not much."
+Jarmusch believed that "she could have been a huge silent-movie star, just from her face."
+That same year, White began appearing on Late Night with Conan O'Brien as a recurring performer.
 In 2004, she starred in the band's first music film Under Blackpool Lights, which was shot entirely on super 8 film.
-Jamie Russell of BBC described her performance as "orgasmically pounding the drums" and "exhilarating".
+Jamie Russell of BBC described her performance as "orgasmically pounding the drums" and "exhilarating."
 White appears on the cover of Whirlwind Heat's single "Pink" (2004) wearing a bunny costume; the photo was taken while the White Stripes and Whirlwind Heat toured together in Japan.
 Also in 2004, White appeared in an episode of Pancake Mountain and played Little Red Riding Hood in the music video for "Cha Cha Twist" by the Detroit Cobras.